 To partner with us to help students “get there from here” please let us know which program(s) interest you.
 We will contact you as opportunities arise.

 HCC does not screen job applicants in any way.
 They may or may not be enrolled as HCC students.

 HCC provides an opportunity for companies and employers to inform students of job/internship opportunities.
-The participation of a company in a career event (e.g., Job Fair, Internship Fair, On-Campus Recruiting), or in our online job/internship database, HCC Job Connection, does not imply any HCC endorsement of the company, its products, or services.
+The participation of a company in a career event (e.g., Job Fair, Internship Fair, On-Campus Recruiting), or in our online job/internship database, Handshake, does not imply any HCC endorsement of the company, its products, or services.
 Job seekers should evaluate information carefully and take whatever action is deemed appropriate.